 Black Oystercatcher: These sassy Olympic Peninsula birds are generally very vocal and easy to view.
 I wish I could understand what they are saying to each other!
 Black Oystercatchers are generally more numerous on the coast but also populate the Strait of Juan de Fuca.
 They can be viewed all year long and breed on the Olympic Peninsula.
 I once watched a Black Oystercatcher aerial mobbing a perched Bald Eagle while backpacking on the coast and this behavior continued for who knows how long as I hiked away.

 Shorebird Migration: April, late August, and early September are good times to catch migrating shorebirds on the Olympic Peninsula.
-Olympic Peninsula life shoebirds for me have been both Hudsonian and Bar-tailed Godwit in Sequim at Dungeness.
+Olympic Peninsula rare shoebirds have included both Hudsonian and Bar-tailed Godwit in Sequim at Dungeness.
 Ediz Hook can be a good location for watching shorebirds but if you are willing to travel a bit farther, Ocean Shores is amazing.

 Olympic Gull: The ubiquitous gull that nests on the rooftops of houses around me is the hybrid Glaucous-winged Gull x Western Gull that lives year-round on the Olympic Peninsula.
 Some birders on the Olympic Peninsula like to speculate on genetic percentages of hybrids.